Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Introduction

-Whichever group of orbitals may be chosen as correlated states, the DFT+$U$ and DFT+DMFT need a precise definition of correlated orbitals.
-It has been emphasized recently that the calculation of $U$ itself, the spectral function as well as structural properties can be impacted by this choice \cite{Amadon2014,Park2015,Wang2016,Geneste2017,Kick2019,Karp2021}.
-The impact of this choice on $p$ states was only briefly discussed\cite{KirchnerHall2021}.
+Whichever group of orbitals may be chosen as correlated states, the DFT+$U$ and DFT+DMFT methods need a precise definition of correlated orbitals.
+It has been emphasized recently that the calculation of $U$ itself, the spectral function, and structural properties can be impacted by this choice~\cite{Amadon2014,Park2015,Wang2016,Geneste2017,Kick2019,Karp2021}.
+The impact of this choice on $p$ states has been only briefly discussed~\cite{KirchnerHall2021}.

 In this paper, we carry out a detailed study of interaction effects on oxygen atoms in oxides.
-We first compute interaction in the full $dp$ (U$_{dd}$, U$_{dp}$ and U$_{pp}$) or $df$ states (U$_{ff}$, U$_{fp}$ and U$_{pp}$) using cRPA implementation\cite{Amadon2014,Amadon2017} with the \texttt{ABINIT} code\cite{Gonze2020,Romero2020}.
+We first compute interactions in the full $dp$ ($U_{dd}$, $U_{dp}$ and $U_{pp}$) or $df$ states ($U_{ff}$, $U_{fp}$ and $U_{pp}$) using the cRPA implementation~\cite{Amadon2014,Amadon2017} with the \textsc{ABINIT} code~\cite{Gonze2020,Romero2020}.
 Then we study the relative impact of interactions on spectral and structural properties.
-We propose an explanation for the observed unusual behavior over volume observed here and in other studies.
-Lastly, we emphasize the key role of the definition of correlated orbitals, namely atomic orbitals versus Wannier functions: such definition impacts quantitatively the results of the calculations as it has previously been discussed~\cite{Amadon2014,Park2015,Wang2016,Geneste2017,Kick2019,Karp2021}.
-However, in our case, and especially for structural properties, results are opposite.
-We focus on two prototypical systems, UO$_2$, a Mott Hubbard insulator and TiO$_2$, a charge transfer insulator, both containing strongly-correlated orbital ($d$ or $f$) and oxygen $p$ orbital close to the Fermi level.
+We propose an explanation for the unusual behavior over volume observed here and in other studies.
+Lastly, we emphasize the key role of the definition of correlated orbitals, namely, atomic orbitals versus Wannier functions: Such definition impacts quantitatively the results of the calculations, as has previously been discussed~\cite{Amadon2014,Park2015,Wang2016,Geneste2017,Kick2019,Karp2021}.
+However, in our case, and especially for structural properties, results are qualitatively different.
+We focus on two prototypical systems, UO$_2$, a Mott Hubbard insulator, and TiO$_2$, a charge transfer insulator, both containing a strongly correlated orbital ($f$ or $d$) and an oxygen $p$ orbital close to the Fermi level.

-The section \ref{sec:methods} presents the DFT+$U$ and cRPA methodologies, definition of correlated orbitals as well as computational details.
-Section \ref{sec:resultsUO2} and \ref{sec:resultsTiO2} present results on UO$_2$ and TiO$_2$.
-The conclusion is in section \ref{sec:conclusion}.
+Section~\ref{sec:methods} presents the DFT+$U$ and cRPA methodologies, the definition of correlated orbitals, and computational details.
+Sections~\ref{sec:resultsUO2} and~\ref{sec:resultsTiO2} present results on UO$_2$ and TiO$_2$.
+The conclusion is in Sec.~\ref{sec:conclusion}.